Baking mix: Companies

 Auntie Anne's is an American chain of pretzel bakeries that also produces a pretzel baking mix.
-The chain started as a market stand in the Downingtown, Pennsylvania Farmer's Market.
-Auntie Anne's now has over 300 franchisees with more than 1,500 locations in the United States and more than 23 countries globally.
+The chain started as a market stand in the Downingtown, Pennsylvania, Farmer's Market.

 Cherrybrook Kitchen is a company that produces baking mixes and other baking products.
 The company was founded in response to the growing number of children and adults diagnosed with food allergies.
 11 million adults and children are affected by peanut, dairy, egg and nut allergens, while approximately one in 133 Americans suffers from celiac disease.

 The King Arthur Baking Company is an American supplier of flour, baking mixes, baked goods and cookbooks.
 The company was founded in 1790 in Boston, Massachusetts by Henry Wood.
 In 1996 the company's name was changed to The King Arthur Flour Co. to reflect its principal brand, and also converted to an employee-owned business structure.
 The employee-owned company has been named one of the Best Places to Work in Vermont every year since the inception of the award in 2006.

-Pinnacle Foods is an American packaged foods company that owns the Duncan Hines brand, which includes cake mixes.
+Conagra Brands is an American packaged foods company that owns the Duncan Hines brand, which includes cake mixes.
 Duncan Hines (March 26, 1880 – March 15, 1959) was an American pioneer of restaurant ratings for travelers.
 He is best known today for the brand of food products that bears his name.
 In 1952, Hines introduced Duncan Hines bread through the Durkee's Bakery Company of Homer, New York.
 Principals Michael C. Antil Sr., Albert Durkee, and Lena Durkee were the bakery proprietors.
 This was Duncan Hines' first foray into baked goods.
 In 1957, Nebraska Consolidated Mills, who at the time owned the cake mix license, sold the cake mix business to the U.S. consumer products company Procter & Gamble.
 The company expanded the business to the national market and added a series of related products.

 Streit's is a kosher food company based in New York City that produces 11 cake mixes.
 The company also produces pancake mixes and many other foods.
 The company was founded in 1916 by Aron Streit, a Jewish immigrant from Austria.
-Its first factory was on Pitt Street in the Lower East Side of Manhattan.
+Its first factory was on Pitt Street on the Lower East Side of Manhattan.
 The company's 47000 sqft matzo factory, along with Katz's Delicatessen and Yonah Schimmel's Knish Bakery, is a surviving piece of the Lower East Side's Jewish heritage.

+Europe

+Baking mixes sold in Europe account for about 30% of the global market.
+Major manufacturers such as the Irish Kerry Group and the Belgian Puratos Group were founded there.

+Germany

+Dr. Oetker is a German company that also produces cake mixes which are sold in various other countries.